deanwampler/spark-scala-tutorial/tutorial/README.md

 In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `WordCount2` and click the "Start" button.
 The messages near the end of the output in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.

-In the Activator `shell` or SBT, you can run it one of three ways:
+Alternatively, in the Activator `shell` or SBT, you can run it one of three ways:

 * Enter the `run` command and select the number corresponding to the `WordCount2` program.
 * Enter `run-main WordCount2`